KMKfw/kmk_firmware/docs/peg_rgb_matrix.md

 ```

 ### Bonus
-Because it can be time consuming to create these maps and quick to edit there is a utility you can use that will generate it for you.
+Because creating `ledDisplay` can be time consuming, there is a utility avaiable that will generate a basic framework for you.

 ```python
 Rgb_matrix_data.generate_led_map(58,10,Color.WHITE,Color.BLUE)
 ```

-Call `Rgb_matrix_data.generate_led_map` before you do any config beyond imports and it will print this out to your circuit python REPL witch you can view by using a tool like "screen" or "PUTTY" to view the output (see link below).
+Call `Rgb_matrix_data.generate_led_map` before you do any configuration beyond imports and it will print an `Rgb_matrix_data` class to your CircuitPython REPL which you can view by using a tool like "screen" or "PUTTY".

-Generate led map arguments:
+Generate LED Map Arguments:
-* number of keys
+* Number of Keys
-* number of underglow
+* Number of Underglow
-* key color
+* Key Color
-* underglow color
+* Underglow Color

-Example using above arguments:
+Example Using Above Arguments:

 ```python
 Rgb_matrix_data(keys=[[249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249], [249, 249, 249]],